Fauna of Australia: Invertebrates

 Of the estimated 200,000 animal species in Australia, about 96% are invertebrates.
 While the full extent of invertebrate diversity is uncertain, 90% of insects and molluscs are considered endemic.
 Invertebrates occupy many ecological niches and are important in all ecosystems as decomposers, pollinators, and food sources.

-The largest group of invertebrates is the insects, comprising 75% of Australia's known species of animals.
+The largest group of invertebrates are insects, comprising 75% of Australia's known species of animals.
 The most diverse insect orders are the Coleoptera, with 28,200 species of beetles and weevils, the Lepidoptera with 20,816 species including butterflies and moths, and around 14,800 species of Hymenoptera, including the ants, bees and wasps.
 Order Diptera, which includes the flies and mosquitoes, comprises 7,786 species.

 Order Hemiptera, including bugs, aphids and hoppers, comprises 5,650 species; and there are 2,827 species of order Orthoptera, including grasshoppers, crickets and katydids.
 Introduced species that pose a significant threat to native species include the European wasp, the red fire ant, the yellow crazy ant and feral honeybees which compete with native bees.

 There are 1,275 described species and subspecies of ant from Australia.
 These green ants (Oecophylla smaragdina) are found in tropical Australia and build nests in leaves.

 Australia has a wide variety of arachnids, including 78 spider families with 79 species of spider familiar enough to have common names.
 There are numerous highly venomous species, including the notorious Sydney funnel-web and allied mygalomorphs, whose bites can be deadly.

-The redback spider was thought to be deadly but redback bites are no longer thought to be life-threatening, as the lack of deaths since 1956 was thought to be due to the development of an anti-venom which has since been shown to be no better than placebo.
+The redback spider was thought to be deadly but their bites are no longer thought to be life-threatening, as the lack of deaths since 1956 was thought to be due to the development of an anti-venom which has since been shown to be no better than placebo.
 There are thousands of species of mites and ticks from the subclass Acari.
 Australia also has at least 150 species of pseudoscorpion with an estimated 550 more waiting to be described, and at least 17 scorpion genera with 120 species.

-In the Annelida (sub)class Oligochaeta there are many families of aquatic worms, and for native terrestrial worms: the Enchytraeidae (pot worms) and the "true" earthworms in families Acanthodrilidae, Octochaetidae and Megascolecidae.
+In the Annelida (sub)class Oligochaeta, there are many families of aquatic worms, and for native terrestrial worms: the Enchytraeidae (pot worms) and the "true" earthworms in families Acanthodrilidae, Octochaetidae and Megascolecidae.
 The latter includes the world's largest earthworm, the giant Gippsland earthworm, found only in Gippsland, Victoria.
 On average they reach 80 cm in length, but specimens up to 3.7 m in length have been found.

 The wolf spider, Lycosa godeffroyi, is common in many areas of Australia.
 In this family of spiders, the female carries her egg-sac.